 A ton of additional dispersed camping (some “designated dispersed”) is found about an hour south of Flagg Ranch in Bridger-Teton National Forest at popular areas including Pacific Creek, Spread Creek, Shadow Mountain, and others.

-The first 8 or 9 miles of Grassy Lake Road (the marked free campsites) is managed by the National Park Service.
+The first 8 or 9 miles of Grassy Lake Road is managed by the National Park Service.

-The next 20ish miles of Grassy Lake Road (the dispersed camping section) is part of Caribou-Targhee National Forest.
+The next 20ish miles of Grassy Lake Road is part of Caribou-Targhee National Forest.

 Beaver Creek (West Entrance)

 Get ready for quiet nights with lots of stars when camping along Forest Road 985 near Beaver Creek.